 Get NSW Active

-The Get NSW Active program provides local councils with funding for projects that create safe, easy and enjoyable walking and cycling trips.
-These trips help to relieve pressure on our roads and public transport networks and are part of a healthy lifestyle for NSW communities.
+The Get NSW Active program provides local councils with funding for projects that create safe, easy, and enjoyable walking and bike riding trips.

 A full list of successful projects can be found here: Program Years 2023/24 (PDF, 427.45 KB).

-For more information and feedback relating to the Get NSW Active, please contact firstname.lastname@example.org.
+For more information and feedback relating to the Get NSW Active program, please contact firstname.lastname@example.org.
 For any complaints about the grants process, applicants can complete this form.
 For any probity concerns, applicants can contact email@example.com.

-This approach enables Transport for NSW to progressively plan and expand networks and support councils to develop a sustainable forward program of walking and cycling projects that provides tangible benefits for our communities and customers.
+This approach enables Transport for NSW to progressively plan and expand networks and support councils to develop a sustainable forward program of walking and cycling projects that provides tangible benefits for NSW communities.